 I have read “The Peace Sculpture Wore” in memory of Kathy Chang(e) at a NYC open mic or reading series in October, since 1996.
 There are no face-to-face readings this month because of the pandemic; and anything on Zoom would leave me cold.
-I am Grateful this poem appears in the newly released anthology, We Are Antifa: Expressions Against Fascism, Racism, and Police Violence in The U.S. and Beyond.
-It is Available at Amazon; libraries and booksellers can contact Into The Void Press for ordering information.
+I am grateful this poem appears in the newly released anthology, We Are Antifa: Expressions Against Fascism, Racism, and Police Violence in The U.S. and Beyond.
 All book royalties go to Black Lives Matter Toronto.

 Peaceful Juxtapositioning: A Thing

 After this performance of German theologian Martin Niemöller’s “First They Came For The Communists” thought I should add a link to Just Vision, an organization of Israelis and Palestinians working together for a peaceful end to the occupation.
 We all know apartheid came to an end in South Africa.
 Nelson Mandela, branded a terrorist by the U.S., became president and jointly won a Nobel Peace Prize with Willem de Klerk.
 How about that!
 Would be nice to remove the lynchpin of structured violence in the Middle East.
 Land grabs and billion-dollar arms deals are a bit too sweet to pass up, I assume.
 I get it: bomb and carry on.
 Nothing like traditional values.

 Shout out to Counterpunch for including “Burning Torches in The Hood” in a recent online issue.
 Facebook hid my posting of this poem, later a link to it, and stopped me from posting anything for awhile.
 After asking for a review of my suspension: It’s “hate speech”—case closed.
 Apparently, Facebook censors do not have an ear for sarcasm or parody.
 Sure, “Torches…” can be considered rude/crude but hate speech?